smarras79/JexpressoHOmesh/README.md

 ## Setup

-After cloning JexpressoHO do the following:
+After cloning JexpressoHmeshO do the following:

 1.
 ```bashx